-Whether you’re creating the first website for your business, or you’re finally deciding to give your existing website a fresher look, one of the steps you’ll have to make is – consult with a professional.
+Whether you’re creating the first website for your business, or you’re finally deciding to give your existing website a fresher look.
+One of the steps you’ll have to make is – consult with a professional.
 You should give up on any ideas of designing the website on your own.
 It’s not as easy as it seems, and unless you are in fact a website designer yourself, you should really leave it to people who do it for a living.

 But the fact that you’re hiring someone to improve your website doesn’t mean that you won’t have a role to play in the process.
 You can be involved as much as you want.
 You can also try to be involved as little as possible, but even then, there are some things that you’ll have to do.
 Things like going to a consultation with a website designer.
-And, if you want your website to be any good, preparing for the consultation.
+And, if you want your website to be any good, prepare for the consultation.

 The Very Basics Your Need to Cover